 What is your floral design background?

-What type of events do you normally work?
 Have you done many weddings?

 Have you ever worked at our venue?